 Summary and contact us.
 Can we help you?
 How do I know if I’m a good candidate?

-Many of the patients who we see in our neck center have conditions of anxiety, depression, and dissociation.
-These challenges can be termed psychiatric-like because, in some people, these problems are manifest of cervical spine and craniocervical instability and are symptoms of nerve, vein, and arterial compression caused by the unstable bones of the neck pressing and compressing these vital structures.
-By identifying cervical spine instability, disruption of blood flow into and out of the brain, disruption of normal Cerebrospinal fluid flow and by treating the damaged cervical spine ligaments and addressing the problems of the cervical spinal curvature, we hope to be able to help the right candidate get back to a better lifestyle.
+Many of the patients we see in our neck center have conditions of anxiety, depression, and dissociation.
+These challenges can be termed psychiatric-like because, in some people, these problems manifest in the cervical spine and craniocervical instability and are symptoms of nerve, vein, and arterial compression caused by the unstable bones of the neck pressing and compressing these vital structures.
+By identifying cervical spine instability, disruption of blood flow into and out of the brain, and disruption of normal Cerebrospinal fluid flow, and by treating the damaged cervical spine ligaments and addressing the problems of cervical spinal curvature, we hope to be able to help the right candidate get back to a better lifestyle.